abar193/AbarCards/README.md

 As you launch the game you will be chosen as first or second player.
 Depending on that you will either make the first turn with 3 cards, or go after bot player, but with 4 cards.
 The interface has 4 parts:

     * Action-messages.
 Begin with "> ".
-Examples: "> You go second", "> You go second"
+Examples: "> You go second", "> You take 100 damage!"

     * Opponent-relevant information.
 Informs how many cards, currency or health your opponent has.
 Example:
     "Enemy has 1/1 $ and 15 health.
 Enemy hand has 3 cards, deck 12 cards."